dangjaya/drugMCTS/README.md

-# Drug-MCTS
+# drug.AI

-This is the implementation of Drug Design Generative Model called Drug-MCTS paper published on mdpi.com/XXXX
+This is the implementation of De-Novo Drug Design Generative Model called drug.AI paper published on https://doi.org/10.3390/ph17020161

 In order to run the codebase, you need to run pre-processing steps as follow :